hiteshchandra44/ElectroCloud/README.md

 - Scalable architecture using AWS services
 - Data pipeline with AWS Lambda, API Gateway, and S3
 - Queryable datasets using AWS Glue and Athena
-- Responsive UI using React for usage visualization
+- Interactive dashboard using Streamlit for usage visualization
 - Integrated logging & monitoring with AWS CloudWatch

 ---